NickAzureDevops/100daysofcloud/README.md

 - Gained more knowledge using Terraform and Azure
 - Basics of containers
-- A bit of Python too
+- A bit of Powershell too

 ## Building Azure Infrastructure